 Where better to start than Sydney, where we found a great little reception venue on the edge of the quay between The Sydney Opera House and Sydney's iconic bridge; Peter Doyle @ The Quay.

-Honeymoons don’t always have to be on white sandy beaches or situated close to tropical lagoons.
+don’t always have to be on white sandy beaches or situated close to tropical lagoons.
 If you look in the right places then winter getaways can be just as romantic.
 Swap sand between your toes and shorts for scarves and ski jackets.
-Here’s a few winter honeymoon ideas.
+Here’s a few winter honeymoon ideas

 How about going ‘rustic’?
 Find a cabin or chalet and snuggle up together by the fire.
 Spend the day on the slopes before heading back to a nice warm cabin for a roaring fire, romantic dinner and a wine for two.
 Honeymoon heaven!

-The city of Marrakech is the number one honeymoon destination for Moroccans, and a favorite bolt-hole for French dignitaries and celebrities.
+The city of Marrakech is the number one honeymoon destination for Moroccans, and a favourite bolt-hole for French dignitaries and celebrities.